Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

 Our goal in this section is to consider the gravitational analogue of the problem in Sec.~\ref{sub:Electromagnetic Torque-and-force on Spherical}.
-Therein we considered a spherical charged body in flat spacetime, whose charge quadrupole moment was shown to reduce to its trace: $q_{\ \beta}^{\alpha}=q_{\ \tau}^{\tau}(h^{U})_{\ \beta}^{\alpha}/3$, and the quadrupole of the current to $\mathcal{J}^{\alpha\beta\nu}=q_{\ \sigma}^{\sigma}U^{\nu}(h^{U})^{\alpha\beta}/3$.
-We prescribe the analogous test body for the gravitational problem by demanding it to have \emph{an analogous multipole structure} (i.e., its {}``gravitational skeleton''~\cite{MathissonNeueMechanik}) to its electromagnetic counterpart (rather than demanding its shape to be {}``spherical'', which in a general curved spacetime is not a well defined notion.
-A body with such multipole structure will of course be a sphere in the case of flat spacetime; and otherwise may be thought as one if the field is not too strong).
-As shown above, the quadrupole moment $p^{\alpha\beta\gamma}$, Eq.~(\ref{eq:Masscurrentquadrupole}), has an analogous definition to $\mathcal{J}^{\alpha\beta\gamma}$, Eq.~(\ref{eq:currentquadrupole}), only with $J^{\alpha}$ in the place of $j^{\alpha}$; hence its structure must be (analogously to Eq.~(\ref{eq:JabcSphere})): In a local orthonormal tetrad $\hat{e}_{\alpha}$ such that $\hat{e}_{0}=U^{\alpha}$ (i.e., the triad $\hat{e}_{i}$ spans the rest space of the center of mass), this tensor has similar components to $\mathcal{J}^{\alpha\beta\gamma}$ as written in the CM frame (only with $J^{\hat{\alpha}}$ in the place of $j^{\alpha}$).
-From Eq.~(\ref{eq:tabcdDecomp}) we have The second term of (\ref{eq:tabcdSphere}) is the quadrupole moment of $T^{ij}$, which has no electromagnetic analogue (the time projection of $T^{\alpha\beta}$: $-T^{\alpha\beta}U_{\beta}=J^{\alpha}$ has an electromagnetic analogue, which is the current density $j^{\alpha}$; the space part of $T^{\alpha\beta}$ has not).
-For a {}``quasi-rigid'' spinning body, we have in the CM frame (e.g. \cite{Frehland1971}) $T^{\hat{i}\hat{j}}=\rho u_{{\rm rot}}^{\hat{i}}u_{{\rm rot}}^{\hat{j}}+s^{\hat{i}\hat{j}}$, where $u_{{\rm rot}}^{\alpha}$ denotes the 4-velocity of the (rotating) mass element of the body and $s^{\hat{i}\hat{j}}$ are the stresses.
-For non-relativistic rotation speeds $v_{{\rm rot}}\ll1$, $s^{\hat{i}\hat{j}}$ can be neglected \cite{lense,Frehland1971}, and thus $T^{\hat{i}\hat{j}}\approx\rho v_{{\rm rot}}^{\hat{i}}v_{{\rm rot}}^{\hat{j}}\sim\rho v_{{\rm rot}}^{2}$; therefore, in this regime, the second term of (\ref{eq:tabcdSphere}) is negligible compared to the first one (involving $T^{\hat{0}\hat{0}}=\rho$).
-It then follows (in agreement with Eq.~(7.31) of \cite{Dixon1970I}).
-Substituting in Eq.~(\ref{eq:TauQG}), we obtain the gravitational torque: the second equality holding for vacuum ($R^{\mu\nu}=0)$, which (as in the electromagnetic case) is the problem at hand.
-Thus, no gravitational torque is exerted, up to quadrupole order, in a spinning spherical body.
-This means that there is no gravitational counterpart to the electromagnetic torque $\tau_{{\rm ind}}^{\alpha}$ of the analogous electromagnetic problem in Sec.~\ref{sub:Electromagnetic Torque-and-force on Spherical}, that is generated (from the viewpoint of the particle's frame) by the induced electric field.
-This is the result we expected from the discussion in Sec.~\ref{sub:analogy based on tidal tensors} and in \cite{CHPRD}.
-The electromagnetic torque (\ref{eq:tauind}) comes from the antisymmetric part of $E_{\alpha\beta}$; or, equivalently, from the time projection of $B_{\alpha\beta}$, cf. Eq.~(\ref{eq:tauindBab}), which encode Faraday's law of induction, cf. Eqs. (\ref{eq:Eab-Ea;b}) and (\ref{tab:Analogy}.4a).
-The absence of an analogous effect in gravity is thus natural, since the gravito-electric tidal tensor $\mathbb{E}_{\alpha\beta}$ is symmetric, and the gravitomagnetic tidal tensor $\mathbb{H}_{\alpha\beta}$ is spatial, meaning that the dynamical effects which in electromagnetism are caused by the curl of the electric field $\vec{E}$, have no counterpart in the \emph{physical} gravitational forces and torques.
+Therein we considered a spherical charged body in flat spacetime, whose charge quadrupole moment was shown to reduce to its trace, $q_{\ \beta}^{\alpha}=q_{\ \tau}^{\tau}(h^{U})_{\ \beta}^{\alpha}/3$, and whose current quadrupole was $\mathcal{J}^{\alpha\beta\nu}=q_{\ \sigma}^{\sigma}U^{\nu}(h^{U})^{\alpha\beta}/3$.
+We prescribe the analogous test body for the gravitational problem by demanding it to have \emph{an analogous multipole structure} (i.e., an analogous ``gravitational skeleton''~\cite{MathissonNeueMechanik}), rather than demanding its shape to be ``spherical'', which in a general curved spacetime is not a well defined notion.
+(A body with such multipole structure will of course be a sphere in the case of flat spacetime; and otherwise may be thought of as one if the field is not too strong).
+As shown above, the quadrupole moment $p^{\alpha\beta\gamma}$, Eq.~(\ref{eq:pabc}), has an analogous definition to $\mathcal{J}^{\alpha\beta\gamma}$, Eq.~(\ref{eq:currentquadrupole}), only with $J^{\alpha}$ in the place of $j^{\alpha}$; hence its structure must be (analogously to Eq.~(\ref{eq:JabcSphere})):